2018 in Kunlun Fight

-The year 2018 is the 5th year in the history of the Kunlun Fight, a kickboxing promotion based in China.
+The year 2018 was the 5th year in the history of the Kunlun Fight, a kickboxing promotion based in China.
 2018 started with Kunlun Fight 69.

 The events were broadcasts through television agreements in mainland China with Jiangsu TV and around the world with various other channels.
 The events were also streamed live on the Kunlun Fight app and multiple other services.
 Traditionally, most Kunlun Fight events have both tournament fights and superfights (single fights).